enonic/old-xp-doc/doc/admintools/contentstudio/delete.rst

 **Offline** content is removed immediately.
 Content that is **online** can be removed immediately by checking the box labeled "Instantly delete published items".
 If this box is not checked then the content will only be marked for deletion.
 Its status will change to **pending delete** and its name will have a line through it.
-Content that is pending delete will still be visible outside the Content Studio and it must be published before it is actually removed and taken offline.
+Content that is pending delete will still be visible outside the Content Studio.
+Content that is pending delete can be removed and taken offline by publishing or unpublishing it, or deleting it again and checking the box to
+"Instantly delete published items".

 .. image:: images/delete-item-dialogue.jpg

-An extra layer of protection kicks in before a **site** content can be deleted.
+An extra layer of protection kicks in before bulk items or a **site** content can be deleted.
 The "Confirm delete" dialogue appears to warn that this action cannot be undone.
-A number must be entered before the deletion will occur.
+The number of content items to be deleted must be entered before the deletion will occur.

 .. image:: images/confirm-delete.jpg